Extension Logo

 Hand-weeding or pulling weeds is also an effective way to get rid of weeds from small lawn areas.
 The best time to pull weeds is after a good rain or thorough watering.

-There are several tools on the market that will help when you're hand-pulling weeds.
+Several tools on the market will help when you're hand-pulling weeds.

 Even with the best cultural control practices, you may need to use a chemical herbicide to control a certain weed or weed population.
 A combination of proper cultural practices and careful use of herbicides is a good approach to controlling lawn weeds effectively.